mendax1234/SC1015-Project-Customer-Shopping-Trends/README.md

 The dataset includes a combination of numerical values and categorical values.

 - **Data Cleaning**:
+    - Handle invalid and NaN values
+    - Handle duplicate values
+    - Check the data type consistency
+    - Check the label consistency and correctness

 - **Data Visualisation**:
+    - Do uni-variate and multivariate analysis on numerical data.
+    - Use bar chart and heatmap to visualise Item Purchased against different categorical data.
+We get some useful information like seasonal purchasing trend and regional purchasing trend.
+    - Use boxplots to visualise the Review Rate against different categorical data.
+But m

 ### [Linear Regression](./Linear-Regression.ipynb)